mendix/docs/content/web-modeler/microflows-how-to-configure-delete-object.md

 {{% alert type="info" %}}

 You can configure the **Delete Object** on click action for such widgets as buttons or a static image.
 In this how-to we use a **Delete** button as an example of widget with **Delete Object** on click action.
-For more information, see the [Delete Object Action](page-editor-widgets-events-section#delete-object-action) section in *Events Section in Widgets* in the *Web Modeler* category.
+For more information, see the [Delete Object Action](page-editor-widgets-events-section#delete-object-action) section in *Events Section in Widgets*.

 {{% /alert %}}